brandon93s/is-dst/readme.md

 ## Assumptions

+- Returns false for time zones that do not observe DST.

-- Assumes that January 1st and June 1st will never both be DST or not DST in a given year.
+- Assumes that January 1st and July 1st will never both be DST or not DST in a given year.
 This is currently true for all time zones that observe DST.

-- Returns false for time zones that do not observe DST.

 ## License